 Family caregivers could also schedule breaks while friends or relatives stay with Mom or Dad.
 They could use the time to do something fun or relaxing or something they have neglected to do which continues to bother them.

-Professional respite care services can be hired for a few hours, days, or even weeks.
+Professional respite care services can be hired for a few hours, days, or even weeks, including during special holidays.
 These organizations provide medical supervision and companionship for seniors in their homes or in a senior living community.
 In fact, the social opportunities and activities in respite care at a senior living community may refresh Mom and Dad as well.

 3. Balance Your Expectations